qiyanjun/2025sp-GenAI-overview/About.md

 + Sit-in: No. This course is for registered students only.

 + Final grades will be based on.
-  - 45% for the quaity of your seminar presentations;
+  - 40% for the quaity of your seminar presentations;
+  - 20% for the quality of your demo sessions ( or blogposts again??) ;
-  - 20% for the quality of your projects; (project difference: Graduate vs. Under)
+  - 25% for the quality of your project; (project difference: Graduate vs. Under)
+  - 15% for submitting questions before each session

+Final grades will be based on.
-  - 25% for the quality of your demo sessions ( or blogposts again??) ;
+20% for the quality of your submitted questions before class and discussions in class;
-  - 10% for class attendance
+20% for class attendance
+40% for the quality of your seminar presentations;
+20% for the quality of your blogposts ;

 #### Leading Team Expectation